aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/slideshowtransition/_index.md

 ```

 Specifies whether or not this sound is a built-in sound.
 If this attribute is set to true then the generating application is alerted to check the name attribute specified for this sound in it's list of built-in sounds and can then surface a custom name or UI as needed.
-Read-write  boolean .
+Read-write boolean.

 **Returns:**
 boolean